-Complete four history courses representing a range of world regions:
+Complete three history courses (HST) representing a range of world regions (9 credits)

-- Two HST courses must be broad regional (100 level) courses - Two HST courses must be more topicallyfocused (200-300 level) courses - This selection of courses should be made on the basis of two main criteria: - 1.
+- This selection of courses should be made on the basis of: - 1.
 Supplementing the student's major with relevant historical knowledge. - 2.
 Gaining an appreciating for the globalism and diversity of historical experience.